-If you are visiting your ophthalmologist's office, we understand you may feel nervous about going to your appointment during the coronavirus pandemic (COVID-19).
-Rest assured that ophthalmologists, like all medical professionals, follow strict quidelines for cleaning and disinfecting.
+If you are visiting your ophthalmologist's office, we understand you may feel nervous about going to your appointment after the recent coronavirus pandemic (COVID-19) and knowing that the virus is still prevalent.
+Rest assured that ophthalmologists, like all medical professionals, follow strict guidelines for cleaning and disinfecting.